ADMINISTRATIVE SECTION

 structure and maintains the state’s common operating picture, tracks resources,

-determines statewide resource needs, and develops the state’s Incident Action
+determines statewide resource needs, and develops the state’s incident action plan for the event.

-The logistics section oversees the provision of all the incident's support needs, such as ordering resources and providing facilities, transportation, supplies, equipment. maintenance and fuel, communications and food and medical services for incident.
-The six equally important functions of the Logistics Section are Communications, Medical, Food, Supply, Facilities, and Ground Support.
-An incident couldn't be worked if any of these functions didn't exist.
+support emergency operations.
+On larger incidents logistics oversees the provision of all the incident's support needs, such as ordering resources and providing facilities, transportation, supplies, equipment, maintenance and fuel, communications and food and medical services for incident.

 Exercise